AbhijeetMaske/seleniumFramework/README.md

 ### Element Actions
 Perform basic actions on web elements:

-- click: Clicks on the web element.k
+- click: Clicks on the web element.
 - clickUsingJS: Clicks on the web element using JavaScript.
 - sendKeys: Sends keys to the web element.
 - sendKeysUsingJS: Sends keys to the web element using JavaScript.